Jersey customs and immigration

 Anyone arriving in the island from outside the Common Travel Area will need to show their passport or identity card with visas.

-Find out more information about travelling to Jersey.
+Find out more information about

 As long as you’re legally in the UK and travelling according to your immigration permissions, you and your family won’t need a separate visa to travel to Jersey.

 If you're moving to Jersey from outside the Common Travel Area, you’ll need a valid visa

 Moving to Jersey: Apply for a visa

 We have no embassies in the island.
 You would need to travel to your embassy in London if you need their services, including replacing a passport or renewing a visa.

 number of Consulates in Jersey.
 Consulates are lower level diplomatic representatives of office.

 work permit to work in Jersey.